 South Carolina Based Palmetto State Armory (PSA), a firearms manufacturer and vendor that has quickly been gaining steam in the market has made a place for itself by offering fantastic prices, good quality, and excellent customer service, all in the USA.
 Today we’re looking at one of their AR-15 upper receivers, an AR-15 lower receiver, and considering them as a complete rifle.

 The AR-15, the civilian variant of the M16, has been America’s choice as the fighting and plinking rifle since its introduction in the mid-1960s.
 Today, the consumer has a dizzying array of choice in the AR market, so the question often becomes: where should a new shooter begin?
-To that end, Palmetto State Armory is a great place to start, as is this upper receiver.
+To that end, Palmetto State Armory rifles are a great place to start, especially this upper receiver.
 We’ll walk you through the weapon system, starting with the upper, from back to front so you know exactly what you’re looking at in this rifle.

 Starting at the business end, the upper sports a standard A2 style flash hider.
 Here, “standard” should not be taken to mean inferior.
 This flash hider was carefully designed to cut down on recoil, or what we know as muzzle flash, and has been sported on AR platform rifles, civilian and military, in the millions.
 The AR-15 barrel is also threaded in the standard 1/2×28 thread pitch.
 This means that, should you grow out of the A2 flash hider for some reason, almost any other muzzle device meant for the platform will fit and won’t be much trouble for either the local gunsmith or the handy gun owner.